-&lt;sup>12 https://climateknowledgeportal.worldbank.org/country/tunisia increase in the likelihood that the rate of degradation will increase on non-irrigated land if the carrying capacity is exceeded.
+12 https://climateknowledgeportal.worldbank.org/country/tunisia arid region.
+Desertification begins usually as a spot on the land, where land abuse has become excessive.
+A second misconception is that droughts are responsible for desertification.
+Droughts cause increase in the likelihood that the rate of degradation will increase on non-irrigated land if the carrying capacity is exceeded.
 However, well managed land will recover from droughts with minimal adverse effects when the rainfalls return.
-The deadly combination is land abuse during good periods and its continuation during periods of deficient rainfall.
-Climate Change projections will worsen the current situation as drought will become more frequent.
+The deadly combination is land abuse during good periods and its continuation during periods of deficient rainfall.13 Climate Change projections will worsen the current situation as drought will become more frequent.
 Measures need to be taken to improve land and water management in the governorate.